OperaVaria/instant-serotonin/docs/README.md

 and store the information in pickle files (./data/).
 The raw data is then read when Flask assembles the requested HTML page, and a random post is selected.

-Server-side Flask sessions are utilised so that the user does not get the same post twice on the same day.
+Server-side Flask sessions are utilised (via the Flask-Session extension) to avoid duplicate results for the same user.

 The HTML-CSS side has a responsive, Flexbox layout.
 It is optimized to display correctly on all screen types.